apache/incubator-heron/website/content/docs/developers/python/topologies.md

 no `declareOutputFields()` method.
 This is compatible with the streamparse API, but dynamically declaring output fields is more complicated in this way.

-PyHeron enables you to dynamically declare output fields as a list using the `optional_outputs` argument in the `spec()` method.
+heronpy enables you to dynamically declare output fields as a list using the `optional_outputs` argument in the `spec()` method.

 This is useful in a situation like below.